medialab/minall/README.md

 ## Description

 [`minet`](https://github.com/medialab/minet) is a Python library, maintained by the [médialab at Sciences Po](https://github.com/medialab/), that provides a suite of Python classes and functions to scrape data from the web and make API calls to various platforms.
-Normally to use `minet`, you call one of its CLI commands on a specific data set, such as a set of YouTube video IDs or a set URLs from Instagram.
+Normally to use `minet`, you call one of its CLI commands on a specific data set, such as a set of YouTube video IDs or a set of URLs from Instagram.
 What `minall` does is take advantage of `minet`'s many platform-specific tools and applies them to a heterogenous set of URLs, without needing to manually specify which API should be called. `minall` parses the input URL, activates the appropriate `minet` tools, and returns a unified set of metadata common to all the input URLs, which allows for comparative analysis.

 ## Install CLI / library